awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 + Performing service software updates
 + If your domain *doesn't* have dedicated master nodes, changing data instance count
 + Enabling or disabling dedicated master nodes
-+ Changing dedicated master node count or instance type
++ Changing to Multi\-AZ with Standby only accepts one change request at a time
-+ Enabling or disabling Multi\-AZ
++ Enabling or disabling Multi\-AZ without Standby
 + Changing storage type, volume type, or volume size
 + Choosing different VPC subnets
 + Adding or removing VPC security groups
 + Enabling or disabling Amazon Cognito authentication for OpenSearch Dashboards
 + Choosing a different Amazon Cognito user pool or identity pool
 + Modifying advanced settings
-+ Enabling or disabling the publication of error logs, audit logs, or slow logs to CloudWatch
 + Upgrading to a new OpenSearch version
 + Enabling or disabling **Require HTTPS**
 + Enabling encryption of data at rest or node\-to\-node encryption
 + Enabling or disabling UltraWarm or cold storage
 + Disabling Auto\-Tune and rolling back its changes
 + Modifying the custom endpoint

+For Multi\-AZ with Standby domains, you can only make one change request at a time\.
+If a change is already in progress, the new request will be rejected\.
+You can check the status of the current change with the `DescribeDomainChangeProgress` API\.

+When you upgrade domains, OpenSearch Dashboards might be unavailable during some or all of the upgrade\.
+The upgrade can take from 15 minutes to several hours to complete\.

 ## Changes that usually don't cause blue/green deployments<a name="nobg"></a>